adeo Travel · Independent Rail Tour

 The moments this trip is built around

-• Day 6The Vale of Rheidol's Edwardian restored steam train climbs 700 feet through changing scenery to Devil's Bridge in the Cambrian Mountains.
+• Day 6Board the Vale of Rheidol, an Edwardian restored steam train, and climb 700 feet through changing countryside to Devil's Bridge waterfall in the Cambrian Mountains.

 Included